 How will my teen travel to the program?

 An optional supervised flight is offered – typically from New York City.
 In some cases a supervised flight may also depart from Newark, Atlanta, Boston, or Miami.
 You are responsible for your transportation to the group flight departure city.
 Flight arrangements will be released in the spring.
-Families are also able to book their own tickets that mimic the group flight itinerary or book separate flight itineraries entirely and make arrangements to meet our staff at Ben Gurion Airport in Tel Aviv.
-Learn more about our group flights
+Families are also able to book their own tickets that mimic the supervised flight itinerary or book separate flight itineraries entirely and make arrangements to meet our staff at Ben Gurion Airport in Tel Aviv.
+Learn more about our supervised flights

 Where will my teen be sleeping?

 Many of the accommodations we stay at are kibbutz-based guest houses that are located in Israel's countryside and provide space for exploration within a secure environment.
 We use conventional hotels in Jerusalem and occasionally in other cities.
 Each teen will have their own sleeping accommodations.
 All of the accommodations that we use have a dedicated guard and a secure area.

 How is the program staffed?